Middletown, OH area dentist explains when wisdom tooth extraction is necessary for oral health

 - Simple – simple wisdom tooth extraction is achieved when the tooth has erupted through the gum line.
 Special instruments are used to grab the tooth and wedge it out from the bone of the jaw while patients are under proper local anesthetics and sedation.

 - Surgical – surgical wisdom tooth extraction is more invasive, as it requires the dentist to cut into the gums to access the tooth.
 Surgical does require more healing time, but it is effective at removing teeth that have not yet erupted.

 Learn more about the advantages of wisdom tooth extraction with the team at University Dental

 Drs.
-Scott Everhart, Mamta Kori, Isha Patel, and Yoon Yi of University Dental are pleased to provide solutions for the smile, including wisdom tooth extraction when needed.
+Scott Everhart, Mamta Kori, and Isha Patel, of University Dental are pleased to provide solutions for the smile, including wisdom tooth extraction when needed.
 Contact their Middletown, OH practice by calling (855) 908 3676 and visiting the office at 675 North University Boulevard.
 University Dental is always accepting new patients interested in obtaining quality dental care.